 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 YMMV: The Phantom Menace

 Alternative Character Interpretation: A lot of arguments could be made that Qui-Gon Jinn is actually quite an unethical Jedi by excessively using the force to cheat, swindle and practically steal; even if the ends justify the means.
-Examples include using the mind trick on Boss Nass to acquire an underwater vessel that he trashed without any hint of him repaying this, trying to scam Watto out of a ship part he had with a currency he has no real use for, and then later fixing a legitimate bet with him over Anakin, his mother and a racing pod part to his advantage.
+Examples include using the mind trick on Boss Nass to acquire an underwater vessel that he trashed without any hint of him repaying this, and trying to scam Watto out of a ship part he had with a currency he has no real use for.

 In this film, Anakin doesn't seem to have any real gripes about being raised as a slave from birth.
 If anything, he seems to have more angst about being freed, since it means leaving his mother behind.
 This a bit ironic, considering one of the biggest complaints about Anakin's portrayal in the next two films is that he's too angsty.